Community Impact

 Application Due Dates

-Friday, September 5, 2025 – Deadline for 2025 Youth Education, Workforce Development, Environment, and Animal Welfare applications has passed.
-Grant guidelines for 2026 will be available January 2026.
+Friday, September 4, 2026 – Deadline for 2026 Youth Education, Workforce Development, Environment, and Animal Welfare applications.

 Grant Opportunities

-Organizations that have had their 501(c)(3) designation for less than three years are eligible to apply for a 1:1 matching grant.
+Organizations that have had their 501(c)(3) designation for less than three years are eligible to apply for a 1:1 matching grant up to $5,000.
 These grants are intended to help new organizations raise funds from individual donors and through fundraising events.
 If awarded a grant, funding will be distributed when proof that the matching dollar amount has been secured.
 Matching funds must be raised during the grant period.

 Sustain Grants – up to $25,000

-Organizations that have had their 501(c)(3) designation for more than three years are eligible to apply for funding to support programs.
+Organizations that have had their 501(c)(3) designation for more than three years may apply for grant funding up to a maximum of:

 Grant Categories & Priorities